Anatomiclab/GastroFLOW/README.md

 ### Extract the Cellular Features:

-Open the QuPath script editor.
+Open the script editor from QuPath(0.2.0-m8).

-Load the script for cellular feature extraction located at QuPath_Script\CellularFeaturesExtractionforWholeSlide.groovy.
+Load the script for cellular feature extraction located at `QuPath_Script\CellularFeaturesExtractionforWholeSlide.groovy`.

 Modify Line 92 in the script to specify the path where the extracted features will be saved:

 Line 92: `save_path = "Feature/"  //CHANGE sve path here` **(Path for saving the extracted cellular features)**